Biography of Charles Dickens

 1848: Death of sister Fanny.

-1850: Ninth child Dora born.
+1850: His ninth child Dora born.
 Founds the Guild of Literature and Art with Bulwer-Lytton to help writers and artists who have fallen on hard times.

-1853: Holiday in Boulogne.
+1853: Holidays in Boulogne.
 Visits Switzerland with Wilkie Collins.

 1855: Dickens joins Administrative Reform Society.
 Family move to Paris from October